 In other words: Are these social sources getting you traffic?
 RSVPs?
 Are the people who are RSVPing from social media the right people?
 If you bought a social ad, was the ad worth the money?

-By using a tracking link for each social source you promote through, like the Twitter example below, you're able to attribute traffic, RSVPs, and ticket revenue to your campaigns.
+By using a tracking link for each social source you promote through, like the Facebook example below, you're able to attribute traffic, RSVPs, and ticket revenue to your campaigns.

 One of the most powerful uses of tracking links is for holding personnel accountable for their promotional activity — either by incentives or punishment.
 We'll leave that to you ;)

-For your next event, toss every one of your sales reps, recruiters, or social influencers a link.
-Instruct them that all of their promotions (emails, texts, social posts) should be done using their own link.
+For your event, you can toss every one of your sales reps, recruiters, or social influencers their own specialized link.
+Instruct them that all of their promotions (emails, texts, social posts) should be done using their own specialized link.

 By implementing this simple game plan, you're able to see who's doing their jobs, who isn't, who really has influence, and who is bringing the best and brightest to your door.

 After you've used tracking links to promote your event, there's a couple of different ways track performance.